Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/covid_trend_prediction_survey.md

 * here> stop at
     * here> 'here' at Deep learing methods for forecasting COVID-19 times-series data: a comparative study.md

+-- 3/5/2021

+* summarized performance of models (for all states) using 'mean'  aggregation.

 * put each section from my note to latex.
     * ref
         * section of Forecasting Models for Coronavirus Disease (COVID‑19): A Survey of the State‑of‑the‑Art.